How can I practise and prepare for an international English examination?

 First you must decide which examination is most appropriate for your present or future needs.

 If you want to develop your general English skills overall then the Cambridge First Certificate Examination (FCE) or Cambridge Advanced/Proficiency Examinations (CAE/CPE) might be a good choice for you.

 You might want a qualification for studying in an English-medium college or university and so you could take the IELTS (International English Language Testing System) examination to show your abilities in dealing with Academic English.

 Alternatively, you might want to focus on a particular professional examination related to your current or future job.
-If you are a law student or lawyer, you could take the TOLES examination (or the ILEC).
-If you are more interested in business areas, you could take a BEC (Business English Certificate) examination or perhaps the ICFE (International Certificate in Financial English) examination if you are working in finance.
+If you are a law student or lawyer, you could take the TOLES examination (Test of Legal English Skills).
+If you are more interested in business areas, you could take a Cambridge Business English Exams (Preliminary, Vantage, Higher).

 What does the exam involve?